purcell/emacs.d/README.md

 * remove the dependency on subversion (svn)
 * evil-mode and its plugins (Vim key binding)
 * yasnippet and my customized snippets
+* optional start up with a few heavy weight plugins remove

 ## Third party CLI tools Emacs uses